 - Your lender has pre-approved you for an amount that you must not exceed.

 - You have a budget, and you cannot exceed it.

 - As badly as you want a house, you need to ensure that your counteroffer is an amount you are comfortable spending.
 Otherwise you’ll spend all your money on the house and not have any money left over to live your life.
 And keep in mind, you’re not out of options yet.

 Increase Your Earnest Money DepositIncreasing your earnest money deposit (EMD) — the sum of money you put down to prove to the seller you’re serious (i.e., “earnest”) about buying the house — is another way to show the seller you have more skin in the game.
 A standard EMD is typically 1% to 3% of the sales price of the home.
 Making a counteroffer with a 3% to 4% deposit could be what you need to persuade the seller to side with you.

+Know When to WalkWhen negotiating with a seller, trust your gut — and your agent.
+If he or she says a deal is bad for you: Listen.
+And if you don’t want to make any more trade-offs — and the seller won’t budge — it’s smart to walk.
+That can be a tough decision to make, and rightfully so!
+Negotiating is tough.
+It’s draining.
 And losing something you’ve worked hard to get can be disappointing.
 But don’t worry.
 There’s a better deal for you out there.
 And after those strong feelings of frustration pass, you’ll realize: Now I know how to do this.